alecmuffett/eotk/README.md

 * new features:
   * optional blocks to methods other than GET/HEAD
   * optional 403/Forbidden blocks for accesses to certain Locations or Hosts, including as regexps
+    * nb: all blocks/block-patterns are *global* and apply to all servers in a project
   * optional time-based caching of static content for `N` seconds, with selectable cache size (def: 16Mb)
 * new [How To Install](HOW-TO-INSTALL.md) guide
 * custom install process for Ubuntu, tested on Ubuntu Server 16.04.2-LTS